EnigmaCurry/d.rymcg.tech/step-ca/README.md

 ## Install

-You must run step-ca the first time interactively.
+You must run step-ca interactively, for the first time only.
 This is important because you need to make a record of the CA password, which is only printed one time in the log: